Xotabu4/jasmine-protractor-matchers/README.md

     var protractorMatchers = require('jasmine-protractor-matchers');
     beforeEach(function() {
         jasmine.addMatchers(protractorMatchers);
-        //Some code that needs to be executed before all tests only once.
+        //Some code that needs to be executed before every test.
     });
 ```